-Student loans come with its own set of pros and cons.
+Student loans come with their own set of pros and cons.
 On one hand, it is a great way to help you get through college and finish your degree.
-On another, it is difficult for some to pay back.
+On another, it is difficult for some to pay them back.

 If you, or anybody you know, are incapable of paying their student loan debt, there are ways to temporarily stop payments without getting into too much debt.
 This is called student loan forbearance.

 In this article we look at student loan forbearance and how the coronavirus outbreak has affected those with student loans.

 Student loan forbearance allows you to stop payments, or temporarily make smaller payments on your student loan.
 It provides temporary relief for those who are trying to save some money for more important things such as food, utility bills, hospital bills, or other emergency expenses.

 Getting a forbearance doesn’t mean that the interest on your student loan debt will stop.
 You still need to pay the interest eventually.
 Otherwise it may be “capitalized” and the interest will be added to your principal balance.

 There are pros and cons when it comes to student loan forbearance.
 There is also an ongoing debate whether this short-term solution is truly helpful or not.